Planning a Trip to Taxco: The Silver-Lined Vacation You Never Knew You Needed

 For panoramic views that explain why someone decided to build a town on this improbable location, take the cable car (Teleférico) to Hotel Montetaxco.
 The $5 round trip delivers vistas stretching across the entire valley, perfect for understanding Taxco’s geographical context and for taking photos that prove you didn’t just spend your entire vacation in silver shops.

-The moderately strenuous 40-minute hike to the Cristo Monumentary rewards climbers with town-wide vistas and a giant statue of Christ that seems positioned to dive into the city below.
+The moderately strenuous 40-minute hike to the Cristo Monumentary rewards climbers with town-wide vistas and a giant statue of Christ that seems positioned to dive into the city below—just one of many activities perfect for those wondering what to do in Taxco for 7 days.
 Pack water and wear proper shoes—this isn’t the activity to break in new sandals or test whether those vintage loafers really are “comfortable enough for walking.”

-Culinary adventures in Taxco should include regional Guerrero specialties like pozole verde (hominy soup that’s essentially a warm hug in liquid form) at El Refugio, where $10 buys a bowl large enough to qualify as both lunch and upper body workout.
+Among the many things to do in Taxco, culinary adventures should include regional Guerrero specialties like pozole verde (hominy soup that’s essentially a warm hug in liquid form) at El Refugio, where $10 buys a bowl large enough to qualify as both lunch and upper body workout.
 The adventurous can sample jumiles—seasonal spiced insects that taste like a cross between cinnamon and pine—at Los Canarios.
 They’re a regional delicacy that locals insist are an acquired taste, though they rarely mention how many decades the acquisition process might take.

 Transportation Around Town: The White Beetle Ballet